DNnate/CISSP-Study-Resources/CISSP-Domain-7-Objectives.md

 - 7.4.2 Separation of Duties (SoD) and responsibilities
     - 💥**Separation of Duties (SoD)**: ensures that no single person has total control over a critical function or system
         - SoD policies help reduce fraud by requiring collusion between two or more people to perform unauthorized activity
+        - A separation of duties (SoD) policy prevents a single person from controlling all elements of a process.
+When applied to security settings, it can prevent a person from making major security changes without assistance
         - example of how SoD can be enforced, is by dividing the security or admin capabilities and functions among multiple trusted individuals
-        - - example Separation of duties applied to a situation where the same person may not have both the ability to initiate a request and the ability to approve a request.
+        - example Separation of duties applied to a situation where the same person may not have both the ability to initiate a request and the ability to approve a request.
     - 💥**Two-person control**: (AKA two-man rule) requires the approval of two individuals for critical tasks
         - using two-person controls within an org ensures peer review and reduces the likelihood of collusion and fraud
         - a process that requires the concurrence of two people to perform a sensitive action